ncatlab/nlab-content/pages/0/2/0/4/4020/content.md

 The Hahn-Banach theorem can be proven in [[set theory]] with the axiom of choice, or more weakly in set theory assuming the [[ultrafilter theorem]], itself a weak form of choice.
 (To be continued...)

-However, the Hahn--Banach theorem for [[separable spaces]] is much weaker.
+However, under the additional assumption that the bound $p$ in the statement is [[continuous]], the Hahn--Banach theorem for a restricted class of spaces, including e.g. [[separable spaces]] is much weaker.
 It may be proved constructively using only [[dependent choice]].
+This is false if the continuity assumption is removed.

 There is also a version of the theorem for [[locales]] proven in [Pelletier 1991](#Pelletier91).
 This constructs a locale of functionals (whose points are the unit ball of the dual space) and proves that it is compact and completely regular.